Privileged Access Paris Catacombs Tour with Secret Rooms

-This Paris Catacombs tour will allow you to explore the darkness beneath the City of Light.
-With skip the line tickets and access to restricted areas, let your guide enlighten you with the mystical folklore surrounding the Catacombs.
+Discover the darkness beneath the city of light.
+Leave the crowds behind and let your guide enlighten you with the mystical folklore surrounding the medieval tombs.

 - Empire of the Dead